 On top of that, there are many costs involved with starting your own business.
 Aside from the start-up costs, there are other costs such as health and insurance among others that are constant even if contracts are not.
 Running a business is hard and it requires motivation and self-sacrifice because one has to be disciplined enough in order to be successful.
 In addition to that, freelance paralegals need to stay updated on the law in their various cities.
 This is because with paralegal services such as offering legal advice, practicing law is just a step away and they may cross the line without knowing it.
 They should take it upon themselves to put measures in place that prevent them from illegally practicing law.

-In order to become a recognized paralegal, freelance or otherwise, you are required to have a minimum of two-year degree with the emphasis being on paralegal studies.
+In order to become a recognized paralegal, freelance or otherwise, you are required to have a minimum of a two-year degree with the emphasis being on paralegal studies.
 The National Federation of Paralegal Associations sets the standards and requirements for practicing paralegals in order to prevent the unauthorized practice of law (UPL).
 The following list contains the top ten schools with the best paralegal programs.
 The assessment was based on the quality of education offered as well as the room for advancement in the field.
 In addition, the schools on this list have excellent academic reputations and high student fulfillment.
-At the same time, there are affordable options as well as alternative options for students who are pursuing other interests at the same time.
-They are:

 This school offers a certificate in paralegal studies.
 It is highly renowned for quality education and for the variety of options it has for its students, regardless of where they are from.